-We would like to acknowledge Chris Hauser of the Santa Lucia Conservancy and Scott Brown of Balance Hydrologics for providing logistic support and reference information.
-We thank Zachary Croyle and Bryce Kantz for field assistance and support.
-Fred Watson reviewed and improved the report.
+We would like to acknowledge Chris Hauser and Jim Sulentich of the Santa Lucia Conservancy and Scott Brown of Balance Hydrologics for providing logistic support and reference information.
+We thank Sean Castorani and Kyle Stoner for field assistance and support.